raspberrypilearning/memory/en/step_4.md

-## Repeating the sequence
+## Repeat the sequence

-Let's add four buttons for the player to press to repeat the sequence they've remembered.
+Now you're going to add four buttons the player has to press to repeat the colour sequence.

 --- task ---
 Add four new sprites to your project to represent the four buttons.
-- Edit the costumes so that there is one sprite in each of the four colours.
+- Edit the new sprites' costumes so that there is one sprite in each of the four colours
-- Lay out the sprites in the same order as the costumes — red, blue, green, yellow.
+- Put the sprites in the same order on the stage as the costumes: red, blue, green, yellow

 ![screenshot](images/colour-drums.png)
 --- /task ---

 --- task ---
-When the red drum is clicked, you'll need to broadcast a message to your character, letting them know that the red button has been clicked.
-Add this code to your red drum:
+Add code to the red sprite so that, when the sprite is clicked, it `broadcasts`{:class="blockevents"} a 'red' message to the character sprite:

 ![red-drum](images/red_drum.png)